'Power' Episode 403 "The Kind Of Man You Are"

 “No baby girl.
 Nobody can kill your daddy.”
 Ghost

 After Tariq stormed out of school Raina chased after him and began crying.
-Photos of her littered the newspaper, which came to Ghost’s attention when Marshall hand him the paper.
+Photos of her littered the newspaper, which came to Ghost’s attention when Marshall hands him the paper.
 Ghost phones home to hear Raina is sobbing.
 As Tasha comforts her, she asks if he’ll die in prison.
 Putting on a brave front but holding back his own tears, Ghost says no, but wonders if he just lied to his baby girl.